VictoriaMetrics/VictoriaMetrics/README.md

 We recommend using either [binary releases](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) or [docker images](https://hub.docker.com/r/victoriametrics/victoria-metrics/) instead of building VictoriaMetrics from sources.
-Building from sources is reasonable when developing an additional features specific to your needs.
+Building from sources is reasonable when developing additional features specific to your needs.